 "Man") (and covers are not allowed on Bandcamp), but they were

 included in the download nevertheless, at least for some time.
 "1-0411-7-15"

 has been subtitled "(At The End Of The Age)" on the Bandcamp

 The booklet adds "from the Antony and Cleopatra segment" to

 the song title.
-This is a previously unknown (and short) version of "Deep
+This is an early and previously unknown (short) version

-Blue" as it was released first on the "Barking At The Ants"
+of "Deep Blue".
+It was released first on the "Barking At

 My Mind's Made Up

 The booklet adds "from the Othello segment" to the song title.